 - Douglas Block Revitalization, a project near and dear to the Rocky Mount community, resulted in the renovation of multiple buildings that span across 2 blocks within downtown.
 Originally known as the African American business district prior to integration, bringing the Douglas Block back to life has created multiple residential and retail occupant options in a historically significant area in Rocky Mount.

-- Rocky Mount Event Center, a conceptual indoor sports and event center facility located beside the recently updated Douglas Block.
-This project provides an opportunity to expand the current tourism market in Rocky Mount, as well as a space for the community to house events such as trade shows, conferences, weddings, the possibilities are endless with this adaptable space.
+- Rocky Mount Event Center, an indoor sports and event center facility located beside the recently updated Douglas Block.
+A space for the community to house events such as trade shows, conferences, and weddings.
+The possibilities are endless with this adaptable space.

 - Edgecombe Community College Biotechnology Center and Medical Simulation Center, a 45,000 square foot facility that opened in January 2016, houses 14 of the 22 college’s health sciences programs.
 The cornerstone of this new development is the hospital environment simulator that has made the programs offered in this facility destinations programs, bringing students, faculty and staff into downtown on a daily basis.